mlswg/mls-protocol/draft-ietf-mls-protocol.md

 If a ReInit proposal is included in a Commit, it MUST be the only proposal referenced by the Commit.
 If other non-ReInit proposals have been sent during the epoch, the committer SHOULD prefer them over the ReInit proposal, allowing the ReInit to be resent and applied in a subsequent epoch.
-The `version` field in the ReInit proposal MUST be no less than the version for the current group.

 ### ExternalInit